rklein324/PowerBIAccessibility/docs/index.md

 * PowBility Tests - More Information: this is directly linked to from the specific tests run through PowBility and contains more information on each test currently included in the extension
 * PowBility Manual Tests: this is information on tests that cannot be automatically run through an extension, but are suggested for PowBility users to read in order to create more accessible Power BI reports

 There is also a section called Best Practices which summarizes all the information we have found on creating accessible Power BI reports and visualizations.
-Finally, there is an Additional Resources section which includes links to all of the sources we have used in this document and more.
+Finally, there is a Resources section which includes links to all of the sources we have referenced in this document and more.

 ### Errors Vs. Warnings
 For this checker, we use two categories to define accessibility issues: errors and warnings.
 Errors represent issues that explicitly go against WCAG requirements whereas warnings signify a deviation from the suggested best practices for accessibility defined within this document.